olav89/Simple-Websocket-Server/README.md

 # Simple-WebSocket-Server

-Simple WebSocket Server written in Python.
+Simple WebSocket Server written in Python that supports multiple WebSocket connections.
+All messages sent to the server is in turn sent to the connected clients.

 # Requirements: